The AP is refusing to comment

 was limited to a police intranet in an application with absolutely

-no audit trail.
+.
 Government rarely has any real respect for the privacy of your information.
 Trusting government with information about your guns is an idea at least as bad as trusting government with information about your health care.

 Just another in a long list of reasons Pelosi should be voted out of office:

 The obituary of Rep. Justin Amash's amendment to claw back the sweeping powers of the National Security Agency has largely been written as a victory for the White House and NSA chief Keith Alexander, who lobbied the Hill aggressively in the days and hours ahead of Wednesday's shockingly close vote.
 But Hill sources say most of the credit for the amendment's defeat goes to someone else: House Minority Leader Nancy Pelosi.

 But ahead of the razor-thin 205-217 vote, which would have severely limited the NSA's ability to collect data on Americans' telephone records if passed, Pelosi privately and aggressively lobbied wayward Democrats to torpedo the amendment, a Democratic committee aid with knowledge of the deliberations tells The Cable.